 Puppy shampoos are formulated specifically for puppies.
 They tend to be milder than shampoos for adult dogs.

 Whitening shampoos are made to whiten or brighten white or light hair.
 There are different types of whitening shampoos.
 Bluing shampoos use blue or purple to make the white hair appear whiter and brighter.
 These blue colors also counteract yellowing that can be found on white dogs.
-Enzymatic shampoos use enzymes to dissolve proteins, found in urine, blood and tear stains, that cause stains to form on dog’s hair.
+Enzymatic shampoos use enzymes to dissolve proteins found in urine, blood, and tear stains that cause stains to form on dog’s hair.

-Clarifying shampoos are used to strip product off a dog’s coat.
+Clarifying shampoos are used to strip products off a dog’s coat.
 They have a higher PH than most shampoos, meaning they are acetic.
 This helps to open the hair cuticle allowing staining pigments to be removed.

-Unless a dog is so matted it MUST be clipped short, you are better off making the bath the first step of the grooming process.
+Unless a dog is so matted it MUST be clipped short; you are better off making the bath the first step of the grooming process.
 This is a newer, progressive way of thought that is taking off in salons.